opensearch-project/documentation-website/_query-dsl/query-dsl/compound/function-score.md

 `scale` | Documents at the distance of `scale` + `offset` from the `origin` are assigned a score of `decay`.
 Required. <br>For numeric fields, `scale` can be any number. <br>For date fields, `scale` can be defined as a number and [units]({{site.url}}{{site.baseurl}}/api-reference/units/) (`5h`, `1d`).
 If units are not provided, defaults to milliseconds. <br>For geopoint fields, `scale` can be defined as a number and [units]({{site.url}}{{site.baseurl}}/api-reference/units/) (`1mi`, `5km`).
 If units are not provided, defaults to meters.
 `decay` | Defines the score of a document at the distance of `scale` + `offset` from the `origin`.
 Optional.
 Default is 0.5.

-If the field is missing from the document, decay functions return 1.
+For fields that are missing from the document, decay functions return a score of 1.
 {: .note}

 ### Example: Numeric fields